sunkor/home-sensor/readme.md

 temperature readings from custom hardware, enriches the data with weather information, stores metrics in InfluxDB and visualises them in Grafana.
-When temperatures exceed a configured threshold the system can publish alerts by SMS or e‑mail via AWS services.
+When temperatures exceed a configured threshold the system can publish alerts by SMS via Twilio or e‑mail via SendGrid.

 ## Architecture
 The system is composed of multiple services orchestrated with